 Yarmouth has 11 saltwater and 2 pond beaches open to the public.
 The body-per-square-yard ratio can be pretty intense along the sound, but so is the social scene, so no one seems to mind.
-The beachside parking lots charge $15 a day and sell weeklong stickers ($70).
+Beachside parking lots charge $15 a day and sell weeklong stickers ($70).

 Of the five fishing ponds in the Yarmouth area, Long Pond near South Yarmouth is known for its largemouth bass and pickerel; for details and a license (shellfishing is another option), visit Town Hall, at 1146 Rte.
 28, in South Yarmouth (tel.
 508/398-2231); or Riverview Bait and Tackle, at 1273 Rte.
 28, in South Yarmouth (tel.
 508/394-1036).
 Full-season licenses for Massachusetts residents cost $29; for out-of-staters, $39.
 You can cast for striped bass and bluefish off the pier at Bass River Beach with a saltwater fishing license ($10).

-The township maintains two 18-hole courses: the seasonal Bayberry Hills, off West Yarmouth Road, in West Yarmouth (tel.
-508/394-5597; www.golfyarmouthcapecod.com/Bayberry.htm), and the Bass River Golf Course, off High Bank Road, in South Yarmouth (tel.
+Yarmouth township maintains two 18-hole courses: the seasonal Bayberry Hills, off West Yarmouth Road, in West Yarmouth (tel.
+508/394-5597), and the year-round Bass River Golf Course, off High Bank Road in South Yarmouth (tel.
 508/398-9079).
-The Bass River course is one of the Cape's most famous courses.
-It was founded in 1900 and redesigned by Donald Ross.
-It is open year-round.
+The Bass River course, one of the Cape’s most famous, was founded in 1900 and redesigned by Donald Ross.
 A round at Bayberry costs $85; at Bass River, it costs $45 to $58 to walk and an additional $19 with a cart.
 Prices are reduced in the afternoon.
-Another 18-holer open to the public is the par-54 Blue Rock Golf Course, off High Bank Road, in South Yarmouth (tel.
-508/398-9295); it's open year-round, and a round costs $30 to $50.
+Another 18-holer open to the public is the par-54 Blue Rock Golf Course, off High Bank Road in South Yarmouth (tel.
+508/398-9295); it’s open year-round, and a round costs $30 to $50.

 Nature & Wildlife Areas